wrightben/languages/javascript/Games/Tic-Tac-Toe/README.md

 ### Tic-Tac-Toe

 >[!NOTE]
 > **database.js**: Creates a list of the permutations for [1-9].
 It can be used to filter that list using regex.
 And it can be used to generate a list of the game results for each permutation.
+It and/or **computer_player.js** can be included in a website or Node script.